jazinheira/HugosPianoTuning/content/_index.md

       link: /contact

   - title: "Bi-Annual Tuning: The Key to Year-Round Musical Bliss"
-    content: "I strongly recommend tuning your piano every six months for optimal performance, ensuring that you enjoy playing on a perfectly tuned instrument with your friends and family all year round and especially during the festive season.
-Not only does regular tuning enhance your musical experience, but it also reduces overall costs associated with piano maintenance, making it a wise investment for any pianist looking to maintain their instrument in pristine condition."
+    content: "I strongly recommend tuning your piano every six months for optimal performance, ensuring that you enjoy playing on a perfectly tuned instrument with your friends and family all year round and especially during the festive seasons.
+Not only does regular tuning enhance your musical experience, but it also reduces overall costs associated with piano tunings, making it a wise investment for any pianist looking to maintain their instrument in pristine condition."
     images:
       - "/images/playing-music-rafiki-animated.svg"
     button: